TheyCallMePrem/TinDog/README.md

 TinDog Starting Files

 This is a my implementation of TinDog landing page, implements basic HTML, CSS and Bootstrap features.
-The site is responsive 💻📱🖥 and has a number of active states.
+The site is responsive💻📱🖥 and has a number of active states.

 ## Table of contents